May 12, 1907– Katharine Hepburn:

 “I have not lived as a woman.
 I have lived as a man.
 I’ve just done what I damn well wanted to, and I’ve made enough money to support myself, and ain’t afraid of being alone.”

 Writer Gore Vidal vouched for his buddy Scotty Bowers who claims that he set Katharine Hepburn up on dates “with over 150 different women” in his dishy, juicy book Full Service: My Adventures In Hollywood And The Secret Sex Lives Of Stars, which I read in just two sittings in 2012.
 Vidal had flown in to LA to be part of Bowers’ book release event.
 He wanted to assure attendees that Bowers is totally telling the truth in his tell-all memoir.
 In a speech, he told party-goers he’s never caught Bowers in a lie in the 60+ years he’s known him, noting that in Hollywood: “you can meet 1,000 liars a day”.
 I think there is a difference between never catching someone in a lie as opposed someone who has never told a lie, so I am going to take Vidal and Bowers at their word: Hepburn was very sexually active with women.
-I have also been told by several people in the biz that Hepburn really did dig the girls.
-I am certain this post will spark some outrage, but let’s go ahead and open-up her closet door a bit, shall we?
+Let’s open-up her closet door, shall we?

 If you don’t wish to believe Bower’s version, try film historian and novelist William J. Mann‘s highly readable Kate: The Woman Who Was Hepburn (2004).
 Mann claims that the famous romance between Hepburn and Spencer Tracy was a tale tended by Hepburn to hide both of their bisexuality.
 The two stars were, in fact, sexually complicated screen legends that had an enduring companionship, but they were only romantic for a brief moment and never lived together intimately.